eugenesiow/Server.Java/README.md

 - Turtle output

 It additionally supports:
--TDB data sources
+- TDB data sources
--SPARQL data sources
+- SPARQL data sources
--Jena in-memory data sources
+- Jena in-memory data sources

 A [more complete server](https://github.com/LinkedDataFragments/Server.js/) has been implemented for the Node.js platform.